-You’re weekly newsletter is typically the place you send you’re weekly blog post since, everyone is getting that email in real time.
+Your weekly newsletter is typically the place you send your weekly blog post since everyone is getting that email in real-time.
 It’s also a great time to comment on what’s going on in your life, the world and your industry.

-Should I send my whole blog pos or just part of it?
+Should I send my whole blog post or just part of it?

 Personally I like to mix it up.